lmabbutt/lmabbutt.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic is design to show my subsystem of the team project.
+My subsystem handles sending and receiving signals from the hub microcontroller and actuating the sprinkler head.

 ![schematic](SCHEMATIC SCREENSHOT.png){style width:"350" height:"300;"}